Ensyllis/linked-blog-starter-md/publish/home.md

 ---
-title: Joseph's Page for Notes
+title: My Homepage for Notes
 excerpt: Here are all my notes
 ---
-Hello Visitor!
+Hello World

-Here's a rough table-of-contents
 [[Resume]]